stevemidway/MultipleComparisons/README.md

 # MultipleComparisons
-Simulation code for multiple comparisons tests presented in Midway et al. (In Review)
+Simulation code for multiple comparisons tests presented in Midway et al. (In Review).